BuvinJT/distbuilder/docs/ConfigClasses.md

 **Windows Type**: Batch or PowerShell (determined by options employed) **Mac/Linux Type**: ShellScript

 On Windows, set `isAutoBitContext=False` if you need to execute a 64 bit program from the installer's 32 bit context.

+Note: Elevation is controlled via the operation executing the script rather embedded within it.

+#### QtIfwExternalOp.WaitForProcessScript

+    WaitForProcessScript( exeName=None, pidFileName=None,
+           timeOutSeconds=30, isWaitForStart=False,
+           isExitOnSuccess=True, isExitOnNoWait=True, isExitOnTimeout=True,
+           isSelfDestruct=False,
+           isAutoBitContext=True )

+**Windows Type**: PowerShell
+**Mac/Linux Type**: ShellScript

+**pidFileName**: This optional "op data file" argument, takes precedences over the exeName when provided.
+It should contain a process id to query.
+Such a file would normally be created via a prior `QtIfwExternalOp.WriteOpDataFile()` operation or via a `writeFile()` invocation from QScript (leaning on `QtIfwExternalOp.opDataPath()` to dynamically resolve the path).

+On Windows, set `isAutoBitContext=False` if you need to execute a 64 bit program from the installer's 32 bit context.